 Pin for Later?

-I have several that I use, one I keep all of my metallic colors in, another I use for enamel acrylic paints, and another for more “conservative” colors…you could take it one step further like that too, depending on how many you’ve amassed.
+I have several that I use, to make it easier, I color-code mine, one I keep all of my metallic colors in, another I use for the enamels, and another for more “conservative” (neutral) colors…you could take it one step further like that too, depending on how many you’ve amassed.

 DIY Your Own Paint Organizer